Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

     else if (error_code == BATTERY_MONITOR_ERROR_RECORD_NOT_FOUND)
         printf("Battery usage for above resource is not recorded");

-    /* Similarly for other resources...
+    /* Similarly for other resources.
     .
     .
 You can also iterate over the resource enums using 'BATTERY_MONITOR_RESOURCE_ID_MAX' .
     .
     */

-    /*To avoid memory leak free the handle*/ error_code = battery_monitor_battery_usage_data_destroy(data_handle);
+    /*To avoid memory leak, free the handle*/ error_code = battery_monitor_battery_usage_data_destroy(data_handle);
     if (error_code != BATTERY_MONITOR_ERROR_NONE)
         printf("Error Occurred [%d]", error_code);